 Minimize the number of trips to the disk subsystem.
-All you have to do is add memory, if you are using the default value of the DiskCacheMaxSegments parameter in the [PersistentDb] section of the JADE initialization file.
-If you have specified a non-default value for the DiskCacheMaxSegments parameter, you would need to increase it to a value that takes advantage of the extra memory.
+All you have to do is add memory and increase the value of the DiskCacheMaxSegments parameter in the [PersistentDb] section of the JADE initialization file to a value that takes advantage of the extra memory.

 The default setting of the DiskCacheMaxSegments parameter is a good starting point if there is only one database on the machine.
-If you have multiple JADE 7 databases on one machine (for example, development and UAT systems), choose lower settings of DiskCacheMaxSegments, to allocate the memory amongst them.
+If you have multiple databases on one machine (for example, development and UAT systems), choose lower settings of DiskCacheMaxSegments, to allocate the memory amongst them.